ConnorSutton07/Modelling-Pleistocene-Hominin-Dispersal/README.md

 We can see the progression of the H. erectus dispersion throughout the Afro-Eurasian continent sequentially in Fig. 4, and for the most part, it lines up fairly well with the fossil record.
 Starting in Kenya, the population spreads first throughout Africa, with a few brave communities daring to cross the Sahara Desert on the path to the Near East.
-There are to methods of entry: the top of the Arabian Peninsula (modern Israel) or the bottom (modern Yemen).
+There are two methods of entry: the top of the Arabian Peninsula (modern Israel) or the bottom (modern Yemen).

 ![routes](https://user-images.githubusercontent.com/55513603/102291193-34058f80-3f08-11eb-9798-493e8860eb2b.png)